President Moon Jae-in (right) and first lady Kim Jung-sook. (Yonhap)

 On the sidelines of the meeting, Moon will hold bilateral summits with the UK, Australia and the EU.

-It is still unclear whether Seoul will have a summit with Tokyo or three-way meeting that includes Washington, though Moon’s office is leaving open the possibility that an informal gathering could take place at the last minute.
+It is still unclear whether Seoul will have a summit with Tokyo or a three-way meeting that includes Washington, though Moon’s office is leaving open the possibility that an informal gathering could take place at the last minute.

 Later the week, Moon will make two three-day state visits to Austria and Spain, respectively.
 He will return home on June 18.